dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 Using the equality operator to evaluate a *non-nullable* Boolean expression against a Boolean literal is redundant.
-It's always simpler to eliminate the equality operator, and add `!` if necessary:
+It's always simpler to eliminate the equality operator, and use the unary negation operator (`!`) if necessary:

 {:.good}
 {% prettify dart tag=pre+code %}